 Two hundred steel wire suspender ropes attached to 100 cable bands along the single main cable did the heavy lifting during load transfer.
 Sets of suspender ropes were gradually tensioned using hydraulic jacks.
 As each cable band carries two ropes, there are four hydraulic jacks (each exerting as much as 400 tons of force) at each corresponding location along the outside of the road decks tensioning and pulling the ropes into position.
 The S1 and S2 shear key hold-down saddle retrofit was competed on December 18, 2013.

 Status: Cleaning and painting on the inside of the steel bridge decks is ongoing.
-At pier E2, the grease caps installation has been completed and the dust covers for the shear keys is nearly finished.
-On the tower, elevator cab testing and adjustments continues and painting of the skirt of the tower is now complete.
+On the tower, elevator inspection and punch list work continues and certification for the elevator is scheduled for October 2014.